bradhowes/AUv3Support/README.md

   }
 ```

-Not great, but not too cumbersome to use.
+Not great, but not too cumbersome to use now.
 And it is nice to have abstracted out all of the common functionality my
 audio unit apps share.

 # Usage Notes